-Replacing Mid-System Fans
+Replacing Mid-System Fans (FAN-0114L4 and FAN-0138L4)

 1. Determine which fan has failed.
 Because the fans are hot-swappable, the chassis does not need to be powered-down.
 2. Press the fan release tab and lift the failed fan from the chassis.
 Mid fans must be pulled straight out of the chassis (see Figure 6-3).
+Part numbers: top two fans are FAN-0114L4 and bottom two are FAN-0138L4.
 3. Place the new fan into the vacant space in the housing while making sure the arrows on the top of the fan (indicating air direction) point in the same direction as the arrows on the other fans.
 As soon as the fan is connected, it will begin working.

-Replacing the Rear System Fan
+Replacing the Rear System Fan (FAN-0082L4)

-1. Determine which fan is not operating 2.
-Press the rear fan release tab (see Figure 6-4).
+1. Determine which fan has failed.
+2. Press the rear fan release tab (see Figure 6-4).
 3. Pull the fan away from the chassis by pulling out the top first.
 4. Place the new fan in the chassis, inserting the bottom of the fan first.
 5. Push the fan fully into the housing until the fan clicks into place.